chanlhock/SlapImage/README.md

 Testing is also done on a Virtual Phone that I have setup in Android Studio:
 - Virtual phone using Pixel 4 skin Android 10 (API 29) 5.7" display (1080 x 2280 pixels)

+## Chronology of Development Events
+- 16th Mar 2025: Started Android project SlapImage from scratch _Vibe Coding_ using DeepSeek in Kotlin.
+- 20th Mar 2025: Completed the Apps initial view with a running banner on top, follow by rows of grid icons container in the middle and bottom navigation fragment icons.
+-
 ## Unresolvable Bug in Todo List
 - When user press the back arrow button at the topbar of StockActivity.kt view, returning back to HomeFragment.kt view there is a large white rectangle covering lower two rows o the grid icon container.
 This only happens when user enters a Stock Ticker and check the stock price.
 However, if user uses the phone back button to return to HomeFragment.kt view, the bug doesn't happen.
 -